-where C(L) and D(L) are the polynomials in the lag operator and $(1 - L)^d y_t = \Delta^d y_t$ is the dth difference of $y_t$ .
+where C(L) and D(L) are the polynomials in the lag operator and $(1-L)^d y_t = \Delta^d y_t$ is the dth difference of y_t .

-An I(1) series in its raw (undifferenced) form will typically be constantly growing or wandering about with no tendency to revert to a fixed mean.
+An I(1) series in its raw (undifferenced) form will typically be constantly growing, or wandering about with no tendency to revert to a fixed mean.
 Most macroeconomic flows and stocks that relate to population size, such as output or employment, are I(1).
-An I(2)series is growing at an ever-increasing rate.
-The price-level data in Appendix Table F5.2 and shown later appear to be I(2).
+An I(2) series is growing at an ever-increasing rate.
+The price-level data in Appendix Table F21.2 and shown later appear to be I(2).
 Series that are I(3) or greater are extremely unusual, but they do exist.
 Among the few manifestly I(3) series that could be listed, one would find, for example, the money stocks or price levels in hyperinflationary economies such as interwar Germany or Hungary after World War II.

-Example 21.1 A Nonstationary Series
+Example 22.1 A Nonstationary Series

-The nominal GDP and consumer price index variables in Appendix Table F5.2 are strongly trended, so the mean is changing over time.
-Figures 21.1-21.3 plot the log of the consumer price index series in Table F5.2 and its first and second differences.
+The nominal GNP and price deflator variables in Appendix flable (212) are strongly trended, so the mean is changing over time.
+Figures 22.1 through 22.3 plot the log of the GNP deflator series in Table F21-2 and its first and second differences.
 The original series and first differences are obviously nonstationary, but the second differencing appears to have rendered the series stationary.

-The first 10 autocorrelations of the log of the GNP deflator series are shown in Table 21.1.
-(See Example 20.4 for details on the ACF.)
+The first 10 autocorrelations of the log of the GNP deflator series are shown in Table 22.1.
 The autocorrelations of the original series show the signature of a strongly trended, nonstationary series.
 The first difference also exhibits nonstationarity, because the autocorrelations are still very large after a lag of 10 periods.
 The second difference appears to be stationary, with mild negative autocorrelation at the first lag, but essentially none after that.
 Intuition might suggest that further differencing would reduce the autocorrelation further, but that would be incorrect.
-We leave as an exercise to show that, in fact, for values of $\gamma$ less than about 0.5, first differencing of an AR(1) process actually increases autocorrelation.
+We leave as an exercise to show that, in fact, for values of γ less than about 0.5, first differencing of an AR(1) process actually increases autocorrelation.